 BSc Physics offers a mixture of classical physics like classical mechanics, classical electrodynamics, classical thermodynamics, etc which helps students make their foundation strong.
 And also have topics from modern physics like Quantum mechanics, nuclear physics, etc which make students ready for today’s world.

 This creates a huge demand in the market for individuals who has in-depth knowledge of physics.
-After Graduating from this course one can work as a researcher, professor, technician, and physicist in various industries.
+BSc Physics Graduate can work as a researcher, professor, technician, and physicist in various industries.

 Eligibility criteria for BSc in Physics:-

-To get into this course one needs to satisfy certain criteria, it is as follows:-
+To get into BSc physics one needs to satisfy certain criteria, it is as follows:-

 - The candidate should be passed in his/her 10+2 with Physics, Chemistry, Mathematics/Biology as core subjects with a minimum aggregate of 50 %.

-- If a candidate wants to do BSc Physics from foreign countries then he/she has to clear English Language Proficiency test like IELTS, TOEFL, etc, and a Letter of Recommendation.
+- If a candidate wants to do BSc Physics from a foreign country then he/she has to clear English Language Proficiency tests like IELTS, TOEFL, etc, and a Letter of Recommendation.

-What is the admission process of BSc Physics?
+What is the admission process for BSc Physics?

 What are the different Entrance Exams for BSc physics?